Ikiru: Release

-Reception

 Critical reception

 The film won critical approval upon its release.
 Bosley Crowther, writing for The New York Times, called it "a strangely fascinating and affecting film, up to a point—that being the point where it consigns its aged hero to the great beyond," which he deemed "anticlimactic."
-Crowther praised Shimura, saying he "measures up through his performance in this picture with the top film actors anywhere," and complimented Miki Odagiri, Nobuo Kaneko and Yunosuke Ito.
-Variety staff called the film "a tour-de-force," by "keeping a dramatic thread throughout and avoiding the mawkish."
+Crowther praised Shimura, writing he "measures up through his performance in this picture with the top film actors anywhere," and complimented Miki Odagiri, Nobuo Kaneko and Yunosuke Ito.
+Variety staff called the film "a tour-de-force...keeping a dramatic thread throughout and avoiding the mawkish."

-Roger Ebert added it to his list of Great Movies in 1996, saying, "Over the years I have seen Ikiru every five years or so, and each time it has moved me, and made me think.
+Roger Ebert added it to his list of Great Movies in 1996, stating "Over the years I have seen Ikiru every five years or so, and each time it has moved me, and made me think.
 And the older I get, the less Watanabe seems like a pathetic old man, and the more he seems like every one of us."
-In his Great Movies review of Seven Samurai, Ebert called it Kurosawa's greatest film.
+In his Great Movies review of Seven Samurai, Ebert called Ikiru Kurosawa's greatest film.
 In 2008, Wally Hammond of Time Out praised Ikiru as "one of the triumphs of humanist cinema."
 That year, The New Yorkers Michael Sragow described it as a "masterwork," noting Kurosawa was usually associated more with his action films.
 The scene featuring Watanabe on the swing in the playground he built has been described as "iconic."
 Writer Pico Iyer has commented on the film's depiction of the postwar Japanese healthcare system, and historian David Conrad has remarked on its portrayal of Japanese governance at the moment Japan regained its sovereignty after a 7-year American occupation.